alzwded/JakMuse/README.md

   NPS 3                 # all of these will have reasonable Fill 128              # default
   MaxVol 128            #
-  A 300                 # if one is not specified, its last D 400                 # specified value for this channel S 200                 # will be kept
+  A 40                  # if one is not specified, its last D 47                  # specified value for this channel S 200                 # will be kept
-  R 100
+  R 10
   Filter 12000
   LFODepth 60
   LFOFreq 20
   LFOPhase 20
-  LFOFMDepth 32
 # end parameters
 }
 # notes